 It is a current requirement for all horses, ponies and donkeys to have a passport.

-With effect from 28 March 2021 it will also be a legal requirement that all horses must be microchipped, as well as having a passport and being registered with a passport issuing authority.
+Since March 2021 it's now a legal requirement that all horses must be microchipped, as well as having a passport and being registered with a passport issuing authority.

 Microchipping of older animals – If you are unsure whether your horse has been microchipped, any of our vets can attend to scan for a microchip and insert one if none is found.
 The horse's passport must be checked by the vet and updated with the microchip details, and this must then be reported to the passport issuing authority by the owner.
 If we are seeing your horse for any other reason we can check for a microchip for you at the same time if you ask.

 A horse's passport documents their identity, health checks and vaccination records, and should also contain a Medical Treatment Section.
 We recommend you sign this section declaring that the horse described in it is NOT intended for human consumption.
 Once this section is signed, there are no restrictions on the medicines that can be administered to your horse beyond the normal drug prescribing cascade.
 We will note on your horse’s clinical record that this Section has been signed, which will simplify the situation in the unfortunate event of a medical emergency when your horse’s passport may not be available.
 If the Section is not signed “not intended for human consumption”, if the passport is not available, the horse’s status is not noted on our records, or the identification in the passport doesn’t match the horse’s markings or microchip number, then there are severe restrictions on what medication can be administered to your horse.
 In particular, bute, or Danilon cannot be given unless the passport is signed “not intended for human consumption”.